appfog/afdocs/faq.markdown

 ### How much does bandwidth cost beyond the included limits for the account? {#bandwidth}

 Additional data transfer costs $0.15 per gigabyte.

+### How does billing work? {#billing}

+To move your apps and/or data between accounts, please do the following:

+1. Send us the email address you want to associate with the “Destination” account.
+We will create a New account on the same plan type as your “Original” account.

+2. You will need to complete the account verification steps on the new account.

+3. Via the AppFog command-line tool (AF CLI), login to the “Original” account and download all of your applications.
+The command to do this is:

+`$ af pull <app_name>`

+    *(Note: This will download a copy of each app's source code to your current system folder).*

+    *You may also pull the code by downloading logging in to the web console, going to that app and pulling the source code from there. *

+4. Next, get a database dump of each database using the export services command:

+`$ af export-service <service_name>`

+5. Finally, list the env vars for each app using the command:

+`$ af env <app_name>`

+6. Logout of the “Original” account and login to the “Destination” account via the CLI.

+7. In the “Destination” account, upload and deploy your applications using the upload/push syntax:

+`$ af push <app_name>`

+8. Add each apps env vars using the command:

+`$ af env-add <app_name> <variable [=] value>`

+9. Create and import your data using the "import services" command for importing data into the new service:

+`$ af import-service <service> <url>`

+10. Test the newly created applications in the “Destination” account and confirm they are functioning as expected.

+ 11. Remove your applications on your "Original" account: **IMPORTANT DISCLAIMER:  Please ONLY do this if you are certain your applications and services are functioning as they should on the new account.**
+    a.
+Log out of your "Destination" account and then log back in to your "Original" account
+    b.
+Remove all applications and services from your "Original" account:
+        i.
+Applications and Services can be removed with the cli:

+        `$ af delete <app_name>`
+        `$ af delete-service <service-name>`

+        ii.
+Or via the web console:
+            a) login to your account here: [https://console.appfog.com/login](https://console.appfog.com/login)
+            b) For Apps: select apps > app_name > settings > delete app
+            c) For Services: select services > select service to delete

 ### Does AppFog have a persistent file system? {#persistentfs}